We Are Not the Labels We Wear

-Indeed, what stands behind all this self-identification with labels is an inner need to blend with a mass - to increase our own mass.
+Indeed, what stands behind all this self-identification with labels is an inner need to blend with a mass -- to increase our own mass, because that makes us feel more secure.
 As if saying to some invisible and hypothetical threat: "You are not dealing with the little me, but with everybody-of-me, and look, I even got a god on my side".

 Bees Got It, Birds Got It, Fishes Got It - and so Do We